What is REST?

 From our earlier chapter on Client-Server Architecture, UI here will act as a client and the back-end will be the server.

-The importance of this style of design is that Client and Server components can evolve independently.
+The importance of this style of design is that the Client and Server components can evolve independently.
 Also, most important part is that a Server can serve multiple Clients, Clients can further be on different technologies.

 This is the second constraint in the REST architectural style.
 According to this constraint a Server should not store context of the Client.
 Each request sent by the Client should not be treated with any information (context) from previous requests made by the same client.